 Section 12 of the NPPF relates to achieving well-designed places and paragraph 130 is clear that planning policies should ensure that developments, amongst other matters, create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users.

-The proposed allocation, both during construction and once developed, would result in significant disturbance to amenity in terms of associated noise and disturbance and would have a significant impact upon neighbouring residential properties, including our client's properties.
+The proposed allocation, both during construction and once developed, would result in significant disturbance to amenity in terms of associated noise and disturbance and would have a significant impact upon neighbouring residential properties, including myself and neighbours who own adjoining land.

 The existing agricultural access track passes between two existing residential properties and measures approximately 5.48m in width for the majority of its length.
 The proposed access would pass by, and substantially along, the side and rear of the dwellings and their private amenity spaces, and there would undoubtedly be significant noise and disturbance arising from the movement of vehicles, which would have an impact upon the residential amenities of the occupiers and the enjoyment they currently benefit from.

 Further to this, it is unclear how the access would be constructed and what materials would be utilised for its entire length.
 Depending on its type of construction, this could lead to further noise generation by moving vehicles, which would further impact upon amenity.

-It is clear the access is not wide enough to allow two vehicles to pass along its entire length and it is apparent the developer does not own sufficient land to widen the proposed access to facilitate this.
+It is clear the access is not wide enough to allow two vehicles to pass along its entire length and it is apparent the developer does not own sufficient land to widen the proposed access to facilitate this (see above for previous evidence of this).
 If passing places are proposed (it is still unclear how these would be achieved given the limited width) these would result in further noise and disturbance to neighbouring properties, when vehicles have to wait when encountering vehicles from either direction.
-This would result in additional engine noise which would have a significant effect on the living conditions of the adjoining properties.
+This would result in additional engine noise and potentially dangerous environmental emissions causing a health risk to those living nearby, as well as having a significant effect on the living conditions of the adjoining properties.

 Such a relationship and access arrangements are clearly unsatisfactory for a major development, such as this, and it is clear from the above that the developer is relying on third party land, outside of their control, to attempt to demonstrate that a satisfactory access can be achieved.

 In reality, it is not deliverable and therefore the site is not developable and should be rejected.

 Once again, such concerns were raised by the Council for the sites which were put forward for allocation to the north of The Street, in particular reference SN2063 and SN2061REV.
 Concerns were raised as the proposed accesses would pass within close proximity to existing dwellings resulting in residential amenity issues.
 Again, no detailed justification has been provided by the Council as to why the Council have taken a different view on this site when it is evident the same issues would arise.

 The proposed allocation would result in a severely substandard access which would have a significant effect on the living conditions of the adjoining properties.
-It is therefore considered on these reasons alone the site should be rejected and its developability is clearly unsound.
+It is therefore considered on these reasons alone the site should be rejected and its develop-ability is clearly unsound.